-To set a schedule for a task which will be applied to a rule or setting of the firewall or will enable/disable Wi-Fi connection or Wi-Fi filter, click the ADD button (+) in the All Tasks section.
+To set a schedule for a task which will be applied to a rule or setting of the firewall, for limitation of wireless client maximum bandwidth or will enable/disable Wi-Fi connection or Wi-Fi filter, click the ADD button (+) in the All Tasks section.

-Figure 155.
+Figure 151.
 The window for adding a schedule for a task.